-To determine the radio broadcasting industry's future revenue growth rate for impairment purposes using the Greenfield model, management uses publicly available information on industry expectations rather than management's own estimates, which could differ.
-The publicly available market information is then allocated based on Company-specific market share.
-In addition, these long-term market growth rate estimates could vary in each of our markets.
-Using the publicly available information on industry expectations, each market's revenues were forecasted over a ten-year projection period to reflect the expected long-term growth rate for the radio broadcast industry, which was further adjusted for each of our markets.
-If the industry's growth is less than forecasted, then the fair value of our broadcasting licenses could be negatively impacted.
+Using publicly available information on industry expectations, each reporting unit's revenues were forecasted over a fiveyear projection period to reflect the expected long-term growth rate for each respective reporting unit.
+If the industry's growth is less than forecasted, then the fair value of our reporting units could be negatively impacted.

 Operating profit is defined as profit before interest, depreciation and amortization, income tax and corporate allocation charges.
-Operating profit is then divided by broadcast revenues, net of agency and national representative commissions, to compute the operating profit margin.
-For the broadcast license fair value analysis, the projections of operating profit margin that are used are based upon industry operating profit norms, which reflect market size and station type.
-These margin projections are not specific to the performance of our radio stations in a market, but are predicated on the expectation that a new entrant into the market could reasonably be expected to perform at a level similar to a typical competitor.
-If the outlook for the radio industry's growth declines, then operating profit margins in the broadcasting license fair value analysis would be negatively impacted, which would decrease the value of the broadcasting licenses.
+Operating profit is then divided by revenues, net of costs of goods sold and commissions, to compute the operating profit margin.
+If the outlook for the reporting units' growth declines, then operating profit margins in the fair value analysis would be negatively impacted, which would decrease the value of the reporting units.

-The discount rate to be used by a typical market participant reflects the risk inherent in future cash flows for the broadcast industry.
-The same discount rate was used for each of our markets.
+The discount rate to be used by a typical market participant reflects the risk inherent in future cash flows for the podcast reporting unit and the QLGG reporting unit.
+The reporting units have differing discount rates.
 The discount rate is calculated by weighting the required returns on interest-bearing indebtedness and common equity capital in proportion to their estimated percentages in an expected capital structure.
-The capital structure was estimated based upon data available for publicly traded companies in the broadcast industry.
+The capital structure was estimated based upon data available for publicly traded companies in the podcasting space and the sports betting industry.